jonathan-chin/mec-cs/2023-winter/ttp-bootcamp/slides/03-responsive-design.md

 - [this site](http://karenkramerfilms.com) was built without responsive design in mind
 - what are some issues you can observe?
 - **note:** you can use your web developer console to simulate different devices
-- [this is a dummy site](https://www.copterlabs.com/demo/media-queries) built to demonstrate the power of responside design
+- [this is a dummy site](https://www.copterlabs.com/demo/media-queries) built to demonstrate the power of responsive design
 - how is this experience different?

 ---